 Droppings and Frass

 Drywood termites produce small pellets called frass that resemble fine grains.
-These droppings may appear near wooden structures or windowsills.
+Finding frass indoors can signal an active infestation and may require termite control.

 Schedule a Termite Inspection in Orlando